-Mr. Patrick Largie Independent Non-Executive Director - appointed 19 December 201 Mr Largier is an experienced non-executive director and has over 30 years' executive expension, chemicals and industrial sectors in Australia, the UK and South Africa.
-Prior to taking up non-executive director roles, he was Managing Director of Ludowici, a global specialist mining services company with operations across five continents.
-Over five the company through a turnaround, followed by rapid international growth and the ultimat company to the Danish group FLSmidth in 2012.
-He then became Managing Director of FL Limited for two years.
-Before this, Patrick spent 15 years in numerous business general man ICI and Orica's Plastics and Chemicals Groups.
-His final role in the company was on O Executive team as General Manager - Strategy & Acquisitions.
-Before emigrating to Austrapatrick spent ten years with Shell in Cape Town and Shell International in London.
+Mr. Independent Non-Executive Director - appointed 19 December Mr Largier is an experienced non-executive director and has over 30 years' executive experience in to oil, chemicals and industrial sectors in Australia, the UK and South Africa.
+Prior to taking up non-executive director roles, he was Managing Director of Ludowici, an ASX-list global specialist mining services company with operations across five continents.
+Over five years he the company through a turnaround, followed by rapid international growth and the ultimate sale of company to the Danish group FLSmidth in 2012.
+He then became Managing Director of FLSmidth Limited for two years.
+Before this, Patrick spent 15 years in numerous business general manager roles ICI and Orica's Plastics and Chemicals Groups.
+His final role in the company was on Orica's Groups are cutive team as General Manager - Strategy & Acquisitions.
+Before emigrating to Australia in 19 Patrick spent ten years with Shell in Cape Town and Shell International in London.
 Since 2014 he has focussed his energies on non-executive director roles.
-He is currently and director and chairman of several private, private equity and public unlisted companies.
-Director of Ludowici, an ASX-listed ve continents.
-Over five years he led growth and the ultimate sale of the Managing Director of FLSmidth Pty us business general manager roles at the company was on Orica's Group ore emigrating to Australia in 1992, nal in London. oles.
-He is currently a non-executive Qualifications Patrick has a Chemical Engineering degree (with honours) from the University of Cape Town and completed the Advanced Management Program (AMP) at Harvard in 2004.
+He is currently a non-executive director roles.
+Qualifications director and chairman of several private, private equity and public unlisted companies.
+Patrick has a Chemical Engineering degree (with honours) from the University of Cape Town ar completed the Advanced Management Program (AMP) at Harvard in 2004.
 He is also a Graduate of the AICD.
-Special responsibilities Chair of the Board from 31 August 2020 Other current Directorships Director of Murray Irrigation Ltd Interests in shares and options Ordinary shares in Quickstep Holdings Limited 2,500,000 2,500,000
+Special responsibilities Special responsibilities Chair of the Board from 31 August 2020 Other current Director of Murray Irrigation Ltd Directorships Interests in shares and options Interests in shares Ordinary shares in Quickstep Holdings Limited 2.500.000

-Mr. Mark H Burge CEO and Managing Director - appointed 18 May 20 Experience and expertise Mr. Burgess joined Quickstep in May 2017 bringing with him over aerospace and defence industry, where his successful delivery of proin advanced technology businesses has led to significant employer, of Mr Burgess has held leadership roles of increasing responsibility acrospace.
-Asia Pacific.
-After a long career with BAE Systems covering sales, contracts, pipined Honeywell in 2013 as Vice President Honeywell Aerospace, Honeywell, he was responsible for driving sustained profitable grommercial helicopter portfolio.
-Mr. Burgess has extensive experience of governance and stakeholde private and not-for-profit sectors.
-He has managed several successful and has held numerous board positions on subsidiaries and internat r 20 years' experience in the global ofitable growth and complex projects customer and industry recognition. coss Europe, USA, the Middle East and roject and general management he Asia Pacific.
-During his four years at rowth across a defence, space and er management, working with public, I post acquisition integration projects Qualifications ons Mark holds a degree in Politics and Economics from the University of Hull and has completed several post graduate studies in business and operations management.
-Special Chief Executive Officer responsibilities Interests in shares and options Ordinary shares in Quickstep Holdings Limited 4,209,707
+Mr. Mark H Bu irector - appointed 18 May 2017 Experience and expertise Mr. Burgess joined Quickstep in May 2017 bringing with him ove aerospace and defence industry, where his successful delivery of proin advanced technology businesses has led to significant employer, of Mr Burgess has held leadership roles of increasing responsibility across Pacific.
+After a long career with BAE Systems covering sales, contracts, p joined Honeywell in 2013 as Vice President Honeywell Aerospace, Honeywell, he was responsible for driving sustained profitable g commercial helicopter portfolio.
+Mr. Burgess has extensive experience of governance and stakeholder private and not-for-profit sectors.
+He has managed several successful and has held numerous board positions on subsidiaries and internat ofitable growth and complex projects customer and industry recognition. coss Europe, USA, the Middle East and project and general management he Asia Pacific.
+During his four years at rowth across a defence, space and the management, working with public, I post acquisition integration projects Qualifications Qualifications Mark holds a degree in Politics and Economics from the University of Hull and has completed several post graduate studies in business and operations management.
+Special responsibilities Chief Executive Officer Interests in shares and options Ordinary shares in Quickstep Holdings Limited 4,209,707